-A labyrinth of streets, gardens, porticoes where is easy to get lost.
+A labyrinth of streets, gardens, porticoes where it's easy to get lost.
 During your wondering, you meet statues of lion and angels, young nobles and brave soldiers.
 Don't miss a visit to the church of San Girolamo.

-Certosa is an astonishing silent museum that a few people know but deserves to be uncovered.
+Certosa is an astonishing, silent, free museum that a few people know but deserves to be uncovered.

 4. Walk up (or run) to San Luca Basilica

 San Luca is a lot more than a church for Bolognesi.

-Every time I come back from a journey and recognise the Basilica on Colle della Guardia I feel like home.
+Every time I come back from a journey and recognize the Basilica on Colle della Guardia I feel like home.

 A bolognese tradition is to walk up there: start at Porta Saragozza to take all the 666 porticoes that bring you at the top.
 Or get a bus and stop under Meloncello arch to start your rise.

 Take your time, it takes about 1 hour if you walk.
 Or if you had too much ragù put your jogging shoes and run.
-And when you come back maybe stop for a cheap spritz in one of the most traditional bolognese bar: Billi Bar.
+And when you come back maybe stop for a cheap spritz in one of the most traditional bolognese bars: Billi Bar.
 You deserved it.

 5. Relax on the hills of Villa Ghigi

-Bologna doesn't seem a very green city.
+Bologna doesn't seem like a very green city.
 At least if you just walk around the city centre.

-But can I tell you a secret?
-The gardens are hidden inside the buildings.
+But do you want to know a secret?
+The best are hidden inside the buildings.